toakleaf/wardrobe-weather/README.md

 ## Sunday 7:15 pm

 Breaking up that SVG into components was incredibly repetitive and took about 45 minutes.
 Taking another short break now.

+## Sunday 7:30 pm

+Adding all of the conditionals into the Wardrobe.vue file so that SVG changes dynamically based on props.

+## Sunday 8:00 pm

+Dinner break.